 Section 7.
-Regardless of the status of tenure, any member of the Faculty may be suspended or dismissed by the Board of Trustees for any of the following reasons:
+Any member of the Faculty may be suspended or dismissed in accordance with the policies approved by the Faculty and Board of Trustees.

 Section 8.
 Appointments to administrative offices, such as director, dean, or any other non-teaching position shall carry no rights of tenure.